marcdotson/asc-training/README.md

   - `/Output` Output from model runs.
 These files tend to be too large.
     They are also something each user can create on their own.
+  - `/Private` A catch-all folder for additional files specific to a project that might not have anywhere else to live.
   - `/Readings` Loose papers that you want to keep track of reading locally.
 GitHub is not a paper management system.
-  - `/Temporary` A catch-all folder for *temporary* files specific to a project that might not have anywhere else to live.

-Note that you can create `Output`, `Readings`, and `Temporary` folders in your local clone without worrying about them being pushed.
+Note that you can create `Output`, `Private`, and `Readings` folders in your local clone without worrying about them being pushed.
 We can further modify the `.gitignore` file to add other folders and files that aren’t pushed to GitHub.